adligo/jse8_core.adligo.org/README.md

 - cd jse8-core.adligo.org
 - ./gitsub.sh

+Alternatively to check out faster async structure.
+- ./gitsub.sh -a

 Finally build it with Java (I'm on 11) and Gradle (I'm on 7.3.3)
 - gradle build --parallel
 - ./moveTestXmlFiles.sh